Adobe PhotoDeluxe

 PhotoDeluxe was a consumer-oriented image editing software line published by Adobe Systems from 1996 until July 8, 2002.
 At that time it was replaced by Adobe's newly launched consumer-oriented image editing software Photoshop Elements.
 Adobe no longer provides technical support for the PhotoDeluxe software line.

 PhotoDeluxe had a range of image processing capabilities for the home photographer and image handler.
 These included removing red-eye, cropping, and adjusting brightness, contrast, and sharpness.
 It also included software to extract pictures from an image scanner.
 Among the functionality included was the ability to dynamically resize photos and export them in a wide range of formats.
 It also had a range of printing options including printing multiple copies of an image on the same page.
 It was often bundled free with Epson scanners or as free software with new computers.

 Features

 Despite the critical concerns regarding the quality of the setup, Photo Deluxe supports layering, blurs, sharpening, cloning, gradient fills, color and background switches, color variations, resizing options, and many other features.
 Another drawback of PhotoDeluxe was that it was designed for Mac computers, so working on Windows PC was a problem for those who were unable to customize their preferences.

 Versions

 Adobe PhotoDeluxe 1.0

-The first version was released in 1996 only for Macintosh computers.
+The first version was released in 1996 for Windows and Macintosh computers.
 In one year, it sold over one million copies.